Arthur of the Britons: Plot

 Set in the Dark Ages a century after the Roman withdrawal from Britain and during the Anglo-Saxon settlement of Britain, Arthur is not a glamorous king with an elaborate court; instead, he is (as presumed by some historians) just a Celtic leader who installs and maintains a Celtic alliance against the Saxon invaders.
 He is instructed by his adoptive father Llud and assisted by Kai, a Saxon orphan reared as Arthur's brother.
 His greatest rival is his cousin, Mark of Cornwall.
 The Jute chief Yorath and his daughter Rowena are in the beginning allies against the Saxons but finally use their special position to mediate peace negotiations between the Celts and the Saxons.
 Cerdig, chieftain of the Saxons, is Arthur's principal counterpart who in the episode "The Treaty" even insults him as a man "with many brothers but no father" but learns to respect him in the end.

 The series dispenses with the legendary Round Table and popular figures such as Merlin, Guinevere and Lancelot and attaches no significance to magic or superstition.
 Neither Arthur nor his fellow celts are at any time clad in shining armour.
 Arthur is once again portrayed as a skilled fighter but especially as a cunning politician who eventually comes to good terms with the Saxons.
 After he has created the basics for a peaceful coexistence between his folk and the Saxons, he falls in love with a Roman princess (last episode, "The Girl From Rome") called Benedicta (portrayed by Catherine Schell) who wants to live with him in Rome.
 But Arthur refuses to leave the land and people he loves, and she leaves along with her escort, though it is hinted that she may return.

 Depiction of various elements

 A Celtic King Arthur

-While other films about him simply avoid the question of his origin and show him merely as a man of superior integrity who defends Christian Britain against heathen barbarians, this TV show sees him as one of the Britons who were already in Great Britain before the Romans, Anglo-Saxons and Normans came, and hence, a Celt.
+While some films about him avoid the question of his origin and show him as a man who defends Christian Britain against heathen barbarians out of a sense of integrity, this TV show portrays him as one of the Britons who were already in Great Britain before the Romans, Anglo-Saxons and Normans came, and hence, a Celt defending his homeland.